walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 anything you like.
 Minecraft can be extended and enhanced using 'Mods' (short for 'modifications') - additional bits of code that are added to the Game.
-ScriptCraft is one such Mod - it lets you program in Javacript right within the game, making it possible to ...
+ScriptCraft is one such Mod - it lets you program in JavaScript right within the game, making it possible to ...

- * Build using simple javascript statements.
+ * Build using simple JavaScript statements.
  * Extend the game in other interesting ways - add new Items, change the game behaviour and create mini-games.